12. Flip and Rotate images

 Tasks

-1. Complete the code to flip the duck horizontally and swap between the display of the duck and the flipped duck.
+1. Write code to flip the duck horizontally and swap between the display of the duck and the flipped duck.

 Write code to flip the duck horizontally and swap between the display of the duck and the flipped duck.